 - Application Information Tab 1

 - Application Contacts Tab 2

+- It is recommended that PIs identify an Alternate Submitter in the event that assistance with pre-application submission is needed.

-- Collaborators and Conflicts of Interest Tab 3
+Collaborators and Conflicts of Interest - Tab 3

-FY13 PCRP Integration Panel (IP) members should not be involved in any preapplication or application.
-A list of FY13 PCRP IP members can be found at http://cdmrp.army.mil/pcrp/panels/panel13.
+FY14 PCRP Integration Panel (IP) members should not be involved in any preapplication or application.
+A list of FY14 PCRP IP members can be found at http://cdmrp.army.mil/pcrp/panels/panel14.
 For questions related to IP members and pre-applications or applications, refer to Section IV.C., Withdrawal, or contact the CDMRP Help Desk at help@cdmrp.org or 301-682-5507.